stephendawsondev/Cork-Car-Cut/README.md

 -   The form was tested to ensure it was submitting correctly
 -   Page links were test to ensure they opened in new tabs when necessary and to the correct destinations, or didn't open in new tabs to the correct destination.
 -   Family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   I made sure that I was able to use the website on the keyboard for accessibility testing.

 ### Bugs encountered